Chapter 4: The Laws of Chance#

 Before You Begin: From Outcomes to Probabilities#

-Chapters 1–3 described data.
+Chapters 1 through 3 described data.
 Now we use mathematical models — probability distributions — to ask: how likely is a given outcome?

-In cardiovascular epidemiology, this means: given a population with mean cholesterol of 235 mg/dL, how likely is it that a randomly selected participant has cholesterol above 300 mg/dL?
+In cardiovascular epidemiology, this means: given a population with a mean cholesterol of 235 mg/dL, how likely is it that a randomly selected participant has cholesterol above 300 mg/dL?
 Given a 31% 10-year CHD event rate, how surprising would it be if 45 out of a new sample of 100 patients had events?
-Those questions are the engine behind every hypothesis test in Chapters 5–8.
+Those questions are the statistical engine behind every hypothesis test you will learn in Chapters 5 through 8.

 Section 1: Three Distributions That Matter#